AlgoCompSynth/AlgoCompSynth-One/README.md

 The short version is:

-1. Get a Jetson Developer Kit (Xavier or later) and install Jetpack 5.1.1 or later..
+1. Get a Jetson Developer Kit (Xavier or later) and install Jetpack 5.1.1 or later.
 2. Clone this repository.
 3. At the terminal:

     ```
     cd AlgoCompSynth-One/JetPack5
     ./00mambaforge.sh # sets up the Mambaforge package and environment manager
-    ./05install.sh # installs the Python components
+    ./10install.sh # installs the Python components
-    ./10R-addons.sh # optional for R programmers
-    ./20R-sound.sh # optional for R programmers
     ```

 That will install everything.
-If you're not an R programmer, there's no reason for you to run `10R-addons.sh` or `20R-sound.sh`.

 ## How do I test it?